 Our vision is to also empower all residents of LA City Council District 15 to make their voices heard and have an impact on our platform during this campaign, but also once elected into City Hall.

 During the course of this election, this campaign will be listening and engaging with fellow residents, community-based organizations, activists, organizers, and stakeholders about the best way to move forward.
 Our policy platform page will be updated accordingly.

 Here is what Bryant will fight for in City Hall:

 Today, we are in the midst of a multitude of crises.
-Our society has ben hit by global pandemic and economic crisis.
-However, there is another crisis that poses an existential thread to our planet — climate change.
+Our society has been hit by a global pandemic and economic crisis.
+However, there is another crisis that poses an existential threat to our planet — climate change.